 this already in Health and Self Care – The Process, so I’ll keep these points brief here.

 Drink plenty of water.
 We should aim for between 2 and 3 litres a day.
 Water helps optimise your performance in the same way oil optimises a car engine.
-It keeps you hydrated, lubricated and performing efficiency.
+It keeps you hydrated, lubricated, and performing efficiently.

 Eat nutritious foods most of the time.
-It doesn’t need to be a mad diet, following some crazy calorie restriction, or take some hocus pocus magic potion like skinny coffee.
-You just need to look at what you’re putting on your plate and swap some of heavily processed junk foods for good wholesome, nutritious food.
+It doesn’t need to be a mad diet, following some crazy calorie restriction, or taking some hocus pocus magic potion like skinny coffee.
+You just need to look at what you’re putting on your plate and swap some the heavily processed junk foods for good wholesome, nutritious food.

-Adopt a compassionate, caring and non-judgmental conversation between your ears.
-I find that mirror work and affirmations are a great tool here.
+Adopt a compassionate, caring, and non-judgmental conversation between your ears.
+I find that mirror work and affirmations are great tools here.
 The car metaphor is something that we all understand.
 Keeping it fueled up and well maintained will allow it to fulfill its purpose and drive properly.
-I go in to affirmations in more detail in, Mirror Mirror on the Wall…
+I go into affirmations in more detail in, Mirror Mirror on the Wall…

-Obviously there’s more components that go in to fitness and wellness, but if you get the fundamentals sorted first, it will give you the platform to develop and grow from.
+Obviously, there are more components that go into fitness and wellness, but if you get the fundamentals sorted first, it will give you the platform to develop and grow from.

 So how do you get started being the best you?
 Start by thinking of 3 areas where you’re experiencing problems and challenges?
 It could be finances,